wdempseyRepo/neuron-analysis/trace-synapses/README.md

 7. Change the fpath variable in MeasureZProfileCirclesOrBands_v1.ijm.ijm to reflect the correct path for where you want the data to be exported for that particular time lapse.
 8. Run MeasureZProfileCirclesOrBands_v1.ijm.ijm.
 9. A set of .csv files will be generated (one for every cell that you select with the multiple selection tool), and they will be generated with titles of the same numerical order as the ROIs themselves.
 Use these in conjunction with deltaFOverF0.ipynb, or a comparable program that extracts information from intensity traces.

+### Renaming-csv-list-of-files.ipynb

+This is a helper file that allows you to take a list of similarly named csv files and add a string to their header.
+This is especially relevant when running "MeasureZProfileCirclesOrBands_v1.ijm.ijm", which outputs a list of "Results" files for each selected neuron.
+The list is incremented, but the filenames initially give no information about where the cell came from (e.g., did the fish come from fish 1 or fish 2 or etc.?)
+1. Once you have your list of .csv files for a given condition (e.g., for a given fish #), put all of the related files into a folder.
+2. Direct the path in Renaming-csv-list-of-files.ipynb to the correct folder containing those .csv files.
+3. Put your additional text string into the "addedText" variable (for example, if you want the *Results_1.csv* to become *Fish-01_Results_1.csv*, addedText='Fish-01_').
+4. Run the cells in order, top to bottom, in Renaming-csv-list-of-files.ipynb and the filenames will be renamed in an output folder.